 What’s the big deal?

 The big deal is that your professional photographer works extremely hard at creating the beautiful images that you see.
 Everything from lighting, posing and post-processing goes into one single image.
 In that regard, your photographer will price their work to maintain a profitable business.
-When clients start scanning images and reprinting at home or worse, at local one-hour labs, they have basically stolen the ability for the photographer to make a profit from that image.
+When clients start scanning images and reprinting at home or worse, at local one-hour labs, they have basically stolen the ability of the photographer to make a profit from that image.
 Since selling their artwork is how photographers earn a living, it tends to make us unhappy when clients steal images from us.

 Aunt Susie saw my photo and just wants to have one little copy of it.
 Now what?